 The USC Academic Achievement Award provides a tuition benefit to students who are pursuing multiple undergraduate degree objectives, have at least sophomore standing, and have earned a cumulative USC GPA of at least 3.750.
-The Award allows Fall or Spring registration in up to 20 units at the standard full-time tuition rate.
-This is 2 units beyond the usual limit.
+The Award allows Fall or Spring registration in up to 21 units at the standard full-time tuition rate.

 The purpose of the award is to allow highly motivated students with excellent academic records to complete multiple undergraduate degree objectives without adding to their time-to-degree.

 In order to receive the Academic Achievement Award for a given Fall or Spring semester, you must:

 - be an undergraduate student

 - have declared a double major, a double degree, or a major-minor combination